ioBroker Docker Image Docs

 to the Docker daemon.

-The healthcheck itself is configured to 5 retries in an 15s interval with a timeout of 5s.
+The health check itself is configured to 5 retries in an 15s interval with a timeout of 5s.
 So a container needs a minimum of one minute to get unhealthy after the js-controller was killed.

 Pro Tip